 Hotyoga Eindhoven is registered as a Yoga Alliance Continuing Education Provider® via Natasha Gunn, who is a certified as E-RYT with Yoga Alliance.
-All our teachers are minimum 200 RYT (or equivalent), Bikram certified, or both.
+All our teachers are minimum 200 RYT (or equivalent), Original Hot Yoga Teacher certified, or both.

 “I love to help people bring back awareness to their bodies, to find the tools to bring heart, body and mind together.”

 “Appreciate the body you’ve got for life!
 Your body is an incredibly intelligent and fun tool capable of extraordinary things in co-operation with the restless mind and the loving heart.
 Simple things like taking a walk, peeling a banana, fixing a car….
 “My aim is to meet you outside your comfort zone in a lighthearted way.
 When I teach yoga I draw on different styles for inspiration; I’ve been lucky to have amazing teachers from Jivamukti, Iyengar, Astanga.
 I teach what the moment brings, focusing on safe physical and spiritual alignment.”
 As well as being experienced at teaching various yoga styles including Hot Yoga, Vinyasa Flow and Yin, Evi loves to Longboard, boxing, and is “crazy-talented for Lego!”
 She describes herself as “imperfect, down-to-earth and playful” and loves chocolate more than she likes to admit!

 “Yoga is not just about the physical aspect, but also the mental and spiritual.
 The breath is the essential link”